TheHumanoidTyphoon/internet-speed/README.md

 # Internet Speed Test

-This is a Python script that tests your internet speed and generates various metrics and visualizations.
+This Python script measures your internet speed by performing a series of download, upload, and ping tests using the speedtest library.
+The results are displayed as a table of metrics, such as average download speed, median upload speed, and standard deviation of ping times.
+Additionally, the results can be plotted in a line chart and a histogram.
+The results can be saved in either JSON or CSV format for later analysis.

 ## Installation
 Clone the repository or download the files.